 Mokoan has formed partnerships with a number of organisations working together to renew the environment, connect with the landscape and discover more about the spectacular Wetlands.

 Winton Wetlands is home to prolific birdlife including rare woodland and wetland species.
 Birdlife Australia carries out regular bird surveys which will provide very valuable long term information that will inform progress of the project and other regional ecological restoration.
 BirdLife Australia is proud to be the nation’s largest bird conservation organisation.
-As an independent, not-for-profit organisation, our aim is clear: to create a bright future for Australia’s birds. www.birdlife.org.au/
+As an independent, not-for-profit organisation, their aim is clear: to create a bright future for Australia’s birds. www.birdlife.org.au/

 Situated in northern Victoria and part of the Murray Darling Basin, The Goulburn Broken Catchment comprises the catchments of the Goulburn and Broken rivers and part of the Murray River valley.
 We are working closely with the CMA to take a catchment approach to restoration and a community approach to renewal and education.
 The Broken Boosey Conservation Management Network is also a key partner in nest box work and woodland bird habitat creation.